-2. Clear gifs, web beacons, web bugs: These are tiny graphics with a unique identifier similar in function to cookies, and are used to track the movements of web users between pages and websites.
-Unlike cookies, which are cached on a user’s computer, clear gifs, web beacons and web bugs are embedded invisibly on web pages and are about the size of a single pixel.
+2. Clear gifs, web beacons, and web bugs: These are tiny graphics with a unique identifier similar in function to cookies and are used to track the movements of web users between pages and websites.
+Unlike cookies, which are cached on a user’s computer, clear gifs, web beacons, and web bugs are embedded invisibly on web pages and are about the size of a single pixel.

 What do we do with these technologies?

 We use these tracking technologies for a few general purposes like: